-In order to state sufficient facts to support a constitutional claim of denial of medical treatment, he must allege facts indicating what symptoms he presented to staff, the name of the staff person or persons from whom he sought medical treatment, a description of each defendant's acts or inactions showing that he or she was personally involved in the alleged denial of necessary care, the dates of his requests for medical treatment, and the responses he received.
-Likewise, plaintiff's complaints of other injuries from malfeasance and assaults are completely conclusory.
+In order to state sufficient facts to support a constitutional claim of denial of medical treatment, plaintiff must allege facts indicating what symptoms he presented to a person charged with his care, the name of the person or persons from whom he sought medical treatment, a description of each such person's acts or inactions showing that he or she was personally involved in the alleged denial of necessary care, the dates of his requests for medical treatment, and the responses he received.
+Likewise, plaintiff's complaints of other injuries from malfeasance and assaults are completely conclusory and subject to being dismissed as a result.